kolan72/PoliNorError/README.md

 The `WithWait` method also has overload that accept the `DelayErrorProcessor` argument.
 This method allows you to customize the delay behavior by inheriting from the  `DelayErrorProcessor` class.

 For huge numbers of retries, memory-related exceptions, such as `OutOfMemoryException`, may occur while saving handling exceptions in the `PolicyResult.Errors` property.
 This exception will be handled, wrapped up in a `CatchBlockException`, and saved in the `PolicyResult.CatchBlockErrors`.

 If you want to interrupt the handling process after that, create a Retry policy or processor with the `failedIfSaveErrorThrow` parameter set to true.
+In this case, the `CatchBlockException.IsCritical` property will be set to true, as well as the `PolicyResult.IsFailed` property.

 Moreover, you can also customize error saving by calling the `UseCustomErrorSaver` or `UseCustomErrorSaverOf` methods to save errors elsewhere.
 These methods have the `IErrorProcessor` type or delegates that take an exception argument as a parameter.